Should You Leave Your Attic Door Open in Winter? The Surprising Truth Revealed

 Heat Loss

 The stack effect, a natural phenomenon where warm air rises and cold air sinks, becomes more pronounced when the attic door is left open.
 This creates a chimney-like effect, drawing heated air from living spaces up into the attic and out through roof vents.
-Without proper thermal and air barriers, this heat loss can be substantial, leading to:
+Without proper thermal and air barriers, this heat loss can be substantial.
+In some cases, poor insulation or ventilation can cause the attic to become hotter than intended, further increasing energy inefficiency.
+This can lead to:

 • Reduced overall home temperature